lucprincen/gutenberg-sortable/README.md

 ## Contributions

 All help is welcome!
-Please live your feature- and/org pull-request here! 😉
+Please leave your feature- and/org pull-request here! 😉